Fred Burton (security expert): Books

 Burton's involvement in the search for and capture of Ramzi Yousef was chronicled in Relentless Pursuit: The DSS and the Manhunt for the Al-Qaeda Terrorists by Sam Katz (Forge, 2002).
 The acquaintance that was formed as Katz was writing this book led to his collaboration with Burton more than a decade later on Under Fire.

 Burton's latest book, Beirut Rules, is co-written with Samuel Katz and will be released by Penguin Random House h in October 2018.
 The book chronicles the abduction, torture and murder of CIA Station Chief William Buckley by Hezbollah in the early 1980s.
 After reading Beirut Rules, former President George H.W.
 Bush said: “In these pages, Fred Burton and Samuel Katz ably describe the selfless service and ultimate sacrifice of CIA’s William F. Buckley, murdered brutally while held as a hostage in Lebanon.
 Beirut Rules can’t bring this quiet hero back to life.
 But it will show a new generation the value of a life well lived in service of country.”

 Film and TV appearances

-Burton is frequently interviewed as a security expert by world news media on topics ranging from terrorist attacks to corporate security and U.S.-Mexico border security.

-He appeared in the documentary "Drug Wars," by writer/director Gary "Rusty" Fleming (2008).
-He also was featured in Liora Amir Barmatz's 2011 documentary, "Who Shot My Father?", about the 1973 murder of Israeli Air Force colonel Joe Alon and his family's subsequent quest to solve the case.

 In May 2008, Burton was interviewed on Comedy Central's The Daily Show by host Jon Stewart.
 He regularly speaks with national and international media on counterterrorism, law enforcement and other security related matters, including the October 2017 mass shooting in Las Vegas, Nevada.

 In July 2016, Burton sat down with Yahoo Finance Editor-in-Chief Andy Serwer to discuss how corporate executives are responding to recent international terrorist attacks.
 In November 2016, Burton was featured in a Washington Post story on the potential threats to Trump-branded properties around the world after the election of Donald Trump as President of the United States.